-Canada is the second largest country in the world, and if you asked any Canadian what the best country is, and we’d respond with an enthusiastic “Canada!”
+Canada is the second-largest country in the world, and if you asked any Canadian what the best country is, we’d respond with an enthusiastic “Canada!”
 So, at least for us, it was no surprise when Lonely Planet named Canada the number one place to visit in 2017.

 One of the biggest reasons is that in 2017, Canada is celebrating its 150th birthday, which means lots of festivities.
 However, there are many reasons why you should book your ticket to visit us next year!

 1. Canada’s 150th Birthday